Codeventurer144/UNetPlusPlus-Resnet18-and-Images/README.md

 - `utils.py`📁 - This contains three functions:

     a. str2bool converts strings to boolean values.
+Because arguments are usually passed into the terminal as strings ('True' is a string until you convert it into a boolean.)

     b. count_params counts the trainable parameters in a model.